If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Are there any side effects from the varicella vaccine?

+Most kids have no problems with the chickenpox vaccine.
 The most common side effects are pain, redness or swelling at the injection site.
 Severe reactions are rare.
 If your child seems to be having any side effects or reaction to the vaccine, call your healthcare provider right away.

 FOR MORE INFORMATION